 The content of this paper assumes that students will have completed a degree in Social or Environmental Science or another relevant degree.

-Please contact Professor Tony Binns for more information on the recommended background for this paper.
+Please contact: Associate Professor Doug Hill for more information on the recommended background for this paper.

 - Teaching staff

 - Development approaches & goals

 - Resource overview: priorities and problems

 - Physical and human resources: different contexts, different priorities

 - Developing a coherent integrated resource management plan

 - Ensuring the efficacy of development strategies through participatory fieldwork and research

 The paper is taught through weekly lectures and discussion based on published literature, internet sources and video sources.